vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-overview.md

 By using the conference callout API, you can trigger calls to fixed or mobile phones and connect them all to the same conference room.

-For more information please check the `Callouts <callouts>` API.
+For more information please check the [Callouts](doc:callouts) API.

 ### Conference management

 The Sinch dashboard allows you to control an ongoing conference through REST APIs.
 There are several conference-control options available, such as muting/unmuting participants or kicking out a participant or all participants from the conference when the conference ends.

-For more information check the conferencing APIs that are available under the `Calling API <calling-api>`.
+For more information check the conferencing APIs that are available under the [Calling API](doc:calling-api).

 ### Conference recording

 The Sinch dashboard allows recording of conference calls.
 The recorded files are stored in your own Amazon S3 bucket.
-For more information on how to record a conference, please check the ConnectConf action in the `Callback API <callbackAPI>`.
+For more information on how to record a conference, please check the ConnectConf action in the [Callback API](doc:callbackAPI).

 Conference recording is disabled by default.
 To enable conference recording for your account please contact Sinch support, providing your Amazon S3 bucket information, where the recordings will be stored.